BDBevan/blog/README.md

 # My personal blog Challenge
-This initial personal blog website.
+This is my initial personal blog website.
 It allows users to create blog posts which are stored in local storage and displayed on a separate page.
-Please see a list of features and links to both the published page and repo below.
+Please see a list of features, screenshots and links to both the published page and repo below.

 ## Features

-- Aloows users to submit blog posts with username, title, and content.
+- Alows users to submit blog posts with username, title, and content.
 - Posts are saved to local storage.
 - Blog page has a light mode/dark mode toggle button.
 - There is a back button for the user to return to the form page.